Key Buying Criteria: The Path to ‘Yes’

 When figuring out what motivates B2B companies to purchase a product or solution, you’re going to have to do some digging.
 In-depth interviews (IDIs) with competitor customers and the customers you wish you had can uncover a treasure trove of information.

 Here are a few questions to ask competitor customers and aspirational customers to help you uncover B2B companies’ key buying criteria.
-You can then exploit that knowledge in your sales and marketing efforts.
+You can then exploit that knowledge in your B2B marketing and sales messaging.

 Why is the company searching for a replacement solution?